Skip to content

 Push an image

-Enclavia runs your enclave from a Docker image hosted in your private registry namespace. enclavia push is a thin wrapper around docker tag + docker push that handles registry login and namespacing for you.
+Enclavia runs each enclave from a Docker image hosted in a dedicated private repo at registry.beta.enclavia.io/<your-handle>/<enclave-uuid>. enclavia push is a thin wrapper around docker tag + docker push that handles registry login and the per-enclave namespacing for you.

 Prerequisites